dariovas/Master/Labo05/002_DeployAppInKubEngine.md

 ```````
 // Object descriptions

-The only change that I did is the creation of the file frontend-svc (the object descibe is below).
+The only change that I did is the creation of the file frontend-svc (the content is below).

 ```````